-Restoring the culture certainly requires reasoned talking points and acts of service.
-However, the battles we face are primarily spiritual and a true turning back to a culture of life and a civilisation of love will only come through a turning back to God.
+Restoring the culture requires reasoned talking points and acts of service.
+However, the battles we face are primarily spiritual.
+A turning back to a culture of life and a civilisation of love will only come through a turning back to God.

-These pro-life and family prayers are offered to assist you in praying for the various needs of the day.
+These pro-life and family prayers will assist you in praying for the various needs of the day.

 - 54-Day Rosary Novena for New Zealand